StormBit/apt/README.md

 ---

 This the [StormBit](http://stormbit.net/) APT repo for Debian and Debian-like systems.
-Compatible with Ubuntu and Gentoo.
+Compatible with Ubuntu and APT/deb based Linux distributions